nakamuraisafk/counter-0-1/README.md

 * JavaScript: Funcionalidade para incrementar e reiniciar o contador.

 > A lesson without pain is meaningless.
 That’s because no one can gain without sacrificing something.
-But by enduring that pain and overcoming it, he shall obtain a powerful, unmatched heart… a Fullmetal heart. -Full Metal Alchemist
+But by enduring that pain and overcoming it, he shall obtain a powerful, unmatched heart… a Fullmetal heart. ― Full Metal Alchemist